mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 In this page, we will share you the differences and what sets RepoDb apart from Dapper.
 We tried our best to make a 1-to-1 comparisson for most area.
 This page will hopefully help you decide as a developer to choose RepoDb as your micro-ORM (with compelling reason).

-*I am  an open source contributor and I am here to share you what I had done.
+*&ldquo;I am  an open source contributor and I am here to share you what I had done.
 I worked hard for it to improve the space of data access in .NET.
 I personally ask your support towards this library.
-I hope you share, you blog and use it.*
+I hope you share, you blog and use it.&rdquo;*

 > All the contents of this tutorial is written by me (the author itself).
 Our knowledge to Dapper is not that deep enough when compared to our knowledge with RepoDb.
 So, please allow yourselves to *check* or *comments* right away if you think we made this page bias for RepoDb.